 compute = input('\nYour expression? => ') if not compute: print ("No input") else: print ("Result =", eval(compute))

 A regular mathematical expression like 5*6 returns an expected result, 30.
 Suppose the target process has access privileges, on malicious input such as _import__(‘os’).system(‘rm -rf /’) in the input-form.
-In that case, all files and directories are located in the script’s folder are deleted.
+In that case, all files and directories in the script’s folder are deleted.

 HTML Code Injection/Cross-Site Scripting